-I get that you’ve put a lot of love, thought (and expense) into your wedding.
+We get that you've put a lot of love, thought (and expense) into your wedding.
 So we make a point of capturing every little detail of it.
-Without you telling me to (I’m just that on it).
+Without you telling us to (we're just that on it).

 I'm a firm believer that a little open and honest communication can solve most things in life.
 I get there might be burning questions you have about the wedding photography process.
 And it's my job as your photographer to answer them.

 But equally in this process I'm counting on you to tell me all about YOUR wedding day.
 So I know what's vital - above all else - to capture on camera.
 From the key people in your party, to those unique touches that are yours alone.
 Whether you're wearing your late grandmother's pearls on loan from your mum, or have something special on the underside of your shoe.
 These are the all-important things I need you to flag up in advance.

 3. Don't try and recreate someone else's wedding

 The quest to find your wedding photographer is a bit like Goldilocks & The Three Bears.
 You'll look at hundreds of websites and galleries until you finally find the one that's just right.

 But (and here's the crucial thing to keep in mind) your wedding isn't like any other.
 Your wedding is a one of a kind event and it deserves one of a kind photos.
 Photos that tell the story of YOUR wedding day (emphasis on the your).